suneel0101/suneel0101.github.io/_posts/2020-12-28-my-defense-of-keith-raniere-part-1.markdown

 Keith points out that the prosecution used the pejorative “pyramid” for his organizations instead of businesses or companies or even multi-level marketing companies – none of which are illegal.
 A pyramid scheme is illegal and yet he was not charged with running a pyramid scheme.
 The fact that the judge let the prosecution use this term repeatedly despite it being literally wrong shows again how the government created a negative stereotype image of him.

 # THE ABORTION RECORDS

-{% include image.html url="/assets/2020-12-28/medical_records.jpg" description="Is Amazon a 'pyramid' organization?
-When we want to show respect to an organization, we call it a company. " height="300" %}

 What the hell do abortion records have to do with any of the charges?

-You’ve heard of a prosecution trying to “dirty” Keith up.
-But using the abortion records, they wanted to “bloody” Keith up.

 It is preposterous to believe that any woman was forced to get an abortion because the woman herself has to consent to an abortion and she has to appear and be alone with the doctor.
 This whole case is historic because it is all about proclaiming to the world that women have no agency.